flowxo/flowxo-sdk/README.md

       |-- another_method/
         |-- ...
   |-- runs/  - created when test runs are recorded
-  |-- tests/ - contains files used to run service for testing
 ```
-You'll see many other files and directories, for example a `tests` directory where you can store your unit tests.

 The service expects files to remain in their default locations, so try not to move things around unless you know what you are doing.